 “Carmen Gimenez is one of the Venezuelans in Florida fighting for Temporary Protected Status for Venezuelan refugees.
 She denounces Chavistas.”

 WLRN reached out to these South Florida Venezuelan Twitter users for comment, but they declined to talk.
-We also reached out to Gimenez; she also declined to be interviewed.
+We also reached out repeatedly to Gimenez; she also declined to be interviewed.

-But Gimenez was once a devoted official in the Venezuelan regime.
+According to online documents and interviews with people who say they knew her in Venezuela in the early 2000s, Gimenez was once a devoted official in the Venezuelan regime.
 Today she lives in Hallandale Beach and says she’s now devoted to fighting that regime and aiding Venezuelan refugees.